dstackai/dstack/docs/reference/cli/tags.md

-# tags
+# dstack tags

-The `tags` command manages tags within the current Git repository.
+Use this command to manage tags within the current Git repository.

 It supports the following subcommands: `list`, `add`, and `delete`.